mridang/traefik-superheader/README.md

 #### Configuring the Origin-Agent-Cluster Header

 This header can be configured by the "origin-agent-cluster" header to allow for isolating resources by user agent.

-The valid value with the explanation is:
+The valid values are as follows:

 - `?1`: Enables origin agent clustering.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Origin-Agent-Cluster](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin-Agent-Cluster)